 Just don't sign up for garbage hosts.

 There are a couple hosting companies out there run by mom n' pops (single guy with a small team, or family-run businesses).
-Some of them actually have a good reputation, and are good companies as far as we can tell.
+Some of them actually have a good reputation, and are good, legitimate companies as far as we can tell.

 Contrast to a professional company like the ones listed above, who have processes in place and a large staff with multiple redundancies.
 These companies have legal liabilities, and can't just disappear over night.